-Can I video the trip when I travel in North Korea?
+Can I video the trip when I travel to North Korea?

 Yes, there is a special service.
 You have to ask for it.
-You can have Korean photographer to shoot the entire trip while you travel in North Korea.
+You can have a Korean photographer to shoot the entire trip while you travel to North Korea.
 The cost of the video is 200-300 RMB per person depending on the number of requests.

 I’m not a runner, can I still participate?

 Yep, you can walk!
 If you get tired during the race, there is a resting station/bus.

 You can also go and just watch the opening ceremony – entrance ticket (not included) can be purchased onsite.